Health alert

 Key messages

-- Measles is a highly infectious viral illness that can spread from person-to-person and potentially lead to serious health complications.
+- Measles is a highly infectious viral illness that can spread from person-to-person and potentially lead to serious health complications including pneumonia and brain inflammation (encephalitis).

-- Anyone who develops symptoms of measles should seek medical care.
-Wear a mask and call ahead to make sure you can be isolated from others.
+- Anyone who develops symptoms of measles should seek medical care and testing for measles.
+Wear a face mask and call ahead to make sure you can be isolated from others.

 - Healthcare professionals should be alert for measles in patients with fever and rash, particularly those who have recently returned from overseas or attended a listed exposure site during the specified period.